GoogleCloudPlatform/cluster-toolkit/CONTRIBUTING.md

 ### Standard PR Response Times

-Pull requests can take up to 2 weeks to be reviewed.
+Community submissions can take up to 2 weeks to be reviewed.

 ## Community Guidelines